compose-spec/compose-spec/spec.md

 `runtime` specifies which runtime to use for the service’s containers.

-The value of `runtime` is specific to implementation.
+The value of `runtime` is specific to the implementation.
 For example, `runtime` can be the name of [an implementation of OCI Runtime Spec](https://github.com/opencontainers/runtime-spec/blob/master/implementations.md), such as "runc".

 ```yml